AuthenticatedThoughts/genex-js/README.md

-genex.js
+genex
 --------

-Genex module for Node.js
+Genex module for browsers and Node.js

 Usage
 -----